-Evaluate for possible physical fit between specimens.

-- 1. If a possible physical fit is observed, examine the tear pattern from the backing and adhesive sides of both specimens with the aid of a stereomicroscope to determine whether physical fit remains plausible. - 2.
-If the backing is distorted or folded over and adhered to the adhesive layer, carefully straighten it out to restore the edge.
-This can be facilitated with the use of tweezers, heat, or mild solvent. - 3.
+- A. Evaluate for possible physical fit between specimens. - 1.
+If a possible physical fit is observed, examine the tear pattern from the backing and adhesive sides of both specimens with the aid of a stereomicroscope to determine whether physical fit remains plausible. - 2.
+If the backing is distorted or folded over and adhered to the adhesive layer, carefully straighten it out to restore the edge. - 3.
 Determine if there are individualizing characteristics such as a defect in the backing or in the fabric reinforcement that extends across the fracture.
 The beginning and end point of the defect must be apparent on both specimens to ensure that it is not continuous along the entire roll of tape. - 4.
-If the tape has fiber or fabric reinforcement, use an appropriate solvent to remove enough of the adhesive layer to expose the reinforcing scrim.
-Ensure that the yarns in the machine (and if present, fill) direction line up along the fracture.

-- 5. Depending on the type of tape, fabrication marks such as striations from extruders or embossed marks from calendar rolls can align across fractured edges providing additional features to corroborate a physical fit. - 6.
-Record any physical fit determinations with descriptive notes. - 7.
-A second PP examiner must observe and record suspected physical fit associations between known and question items. - 8.
-Unless deemed necessary based on case details, a second PP examiner does not need to confirm physical fits that are observed within an item or between items from the same location.
+If the tape has fiber or fabric reinforcement, remove enough of the adhesive layer to expose the reinforcing scrim.
+Ensure that the yarns in the machine (and if present, fill) direction line up along the fracture. - 5.
+Depending on the type of tape, fabrication marks such as striations from extruders or embossed marks from calendar rolls can align across fractured edges providing additional features to corroborate a physical fit. - 6.
+Record any physical fit determinations with descriptive notes. - B. A second PP qualified analyst will observe and record suspected physical fit associations between known and question items. - C. Unless deemed necessary based on case details, a second PP qualified analyst does not need to confirm physical fits that are observed within an item or between items from the same location.
 Furthermore, one piece of the reconstructed strip can be used for the remaining examinations.